How to Prepare for Music Competitions and Win

 Tip: Drinking coffee before the performance isn’t necessarily a bad thing but careful not to have too much.

 Try inviting your family or friends!
 Families and friends will give you immense emotional support that you will need particularly when competing with newer music.
+If you’re allowed to take a photo or video inside the hall, ask one of them to do it as well.

 If the student is on the younger side, it’s very important that the student feels supported by their parents because the whole preparation process is completely new to them.
 It’s also important that young music learners naturally learn the competition workflow rather than feeling anxious and scared by it in the beginning.